registeredcriminal/todo/README.md

 Submitting the final project should be done by sending a link of your Github repository, with your all of your changes committed and pushed.
 This will be the final project that we will be reviewing to provide you with a final grade.

+### Grading

+Grading will be based out of 25 marks, on the following criteria:

+- 8 Marks: Level of effort
+- 4 Marks: Proper indentation of all code (HTML, CSS, JavaScript)
+- 2 Marks: Submitting everything working and "completed"
+- 4 Marks: Achieving goals that you have chosen to complete.
+- 2 Marks: Polished finish (having the final project layout usable, clean and readable)
+- 3 Marks: Intermediate level criteria
+- 2 Marks: Advanced level criteria

 ### Junior Level: Required

 - Style your todo application with a HTML/CSS layout.
   - Using HTML and CSS styling that we've learnt through the G2T program.
 Style the todo application.
 This can include changing layouts, using a different table format, using list items.
+    - Feel free to write your own CSS rules, using [bootstrap](https://react-bootstrap.github.io/) or [https://tailwindcss.com/docs/guides/create-react-app](tailwind) are good starting points for designs

 - Publish your project to the Internet (Netlify or Vercel are both free services for this).
   - Vercel: [https://vercel.com](https://vercel.com): You can use your Github account for authentication.